Science & Engineering Center Librarian

 For group exercises, each student will be expected to participate fully in collecting and organizing information and recording and reporting findings.
 The group as a whole will accomplish the exercises for that session, with one member of the group taking notes and another member reporting the results to the whole class.
 It is expected that all students will serve as group reporter and spokesperson at least once during the semester.

 There will be readings most weeks.
-Readings will be listed under the course outline roughly one week prior to their assignment.
+Readings will be listed below the course outline roughly one week prior to their assignment.
 While most of the readings will be available online, some readings can only be found in print and will require spending some time in the library with the print materials.
 Students are responsible for all of the course readings, so please come prepared to each class having read the material for that day.
-Please notify me on FirstClass if you encounter a link to an online reading assignment that is broken.
+Please notify the instructor on FirstClass if you encounter a link to an online reading assignment that is broken.

 Academic Honesty (Plagiarism, etc.):